 The land use surrounding the site is mixed.
-The low density urban lands of Ballinalee village largely surround the site.
-The dominant habitats associated with these areas include buildings and artificial surfaces and amenity grasslands and gardens.
-Beyond these areas and in the rural lands outside of the village, agriculture is the dominant land use.
-The main habitats associated with this use is improved / semi-improved agricultural grasslands.
-Other habitats represented locally include wet grasslands, coniferous forestry, mixed woodlands and scrub, along with hedgerows, treelines and watercourses, including the River Camlin main channel which is 154m north of the application site.
+The urban / suburban lands of Longford town largely surround the immediate area of site.
+These areas largely consist of commercial, residential, amenity and industrial uses and the dominant habitats associated with these areas include buildings and artificial surfaces and amenity grasslands and gardens.
+Beyond the urban / sub-urban areas of Longford town and in the rural lands outside of the town, agriculture is the dominant land use.
+The main habitat associated with this use is improved agricultural grasslands.
+Other habitats represented locally include semi-improved and wet grasslands, hedgerows, treelines and watercourses, including the Royal Canal and River Camlin.
 The location of the site is shown in Figures 2 and 3, whilst an aerial photo of the site and its surrounding habitats is shown in Figure 4.

-Figure 2 - Site Location Map (Sites Pinned)
+Figure 2 - Site Location Map (Site Pinned)

 Figure 3 - Site Location Map.
-Work Site Outlined in Red.
+Application Site Outlined in Red.